hejiepn/massive_parallel_fir_filter/docs/exercises/ex6_slides.md

 ---
 * CPU is always master!
-  At any time the CPU can set a module into a defined states (e.g.off)
+  At any time the CPU can set a module into a defined states (e.g. off)

 * consistent register structure
   - across register bits, registers within a module and modules